tributech-solutions/tributech-docs/docs/setup/node/options.md

 # Setup Options

-The easyest way to setup the DSK Node is through the Azure Marketplace.
-Yet other setup options are also available.
+Although other setup options are also available, the easiest way to setup the DSK Node is through the Azure Marketplace.

 ## Ecosystem